wintermaples/sqlalchemy-loadump/README.md

     - Uuid
 </details>

-## Limitation of the result of dumping.
+## ⚠️Limitation of the result of dumping.
 The python type of the result of convertion depends on the column type of table reflected by MetaData.reflect.

 As a result, there is a possibility of losing type information from the dumped data.